openshift/enhancements/enhancements/update/standalone-worker-surge.md

   ensure my cluster update makes steady progress by limiting the amount of time a node drain can consume.
-* As an engineer in the Service Delivery organization, I want to use core platform features instead of developing, evolving, and testing the Managed Update Operator.
+* As an engineer in the Service Delivery organization, I want to use core platform features instead of developing, evolving, and testing the Managed Upgrade Operator.
 * As an Operations team managing standalone and HCP based OpenShift clusters, I want a consistent update experience leveraging a surge strategy and/or node drain timeouts regardless of the cluster profile.